truzmeto/EM_GaussianMixture/README.md

 ## My ML & DS toolbox

-### This repository contains some of ML algorithms implemented with powerful numpy library under Python3.
+### This repository contains some of ML algorithms implemented from scratch with powerful numpy library under Python3.

-Currently it only has:
+Available ML models include:

 1. Expectation Maximization with Gaussian Mixture that performs clustering on data set with unknown labels.
    It only supports diagonal covariance meaniang std length is same along different feature directions.